jkingstonc/synth/README.md

 - Plenty of built-in debugging
 - No weird exception control flow

+# Building
+Currently Synth uses LLVM (... in the future hopefully not). first you need a build of LLVM.
+Synth comes with `llvmenv` which is a crate to manage LLVM instances.
+First run `llvmenv init`.
+Then `llvmenv entries` to find an entry.
+Then `llvmenv build-entry <version>` to build that entry.

 # Running
 `cargo run -- --file .\examples\dev.sy --arch x86 -o 1 --write-ir true`